Moorings are often the toughest issue in monitoring and need a careful planning. A collection of mooring ideas is available here

 There are big problems:

-1. A near-surface is needed between the vessel and the 'skimmer board'
+1. A near-surface line is needed between the vessel and the 'skimmer board'

-2. Cetaceans react strongly to boats, typically turning away so they beocme undetecable.
+2. Cetaceans react strongly to boats, typically turning away so they become undetectable.
 They may only turn back towards the trackline 200+ m behind to boat.

 3. The extent of this reaction is affected by the level of habitation to boats.
 Dolphins may follow the F-POD!

-These factors make it difficult to get unbiassed data for uantitative studies.
+These factors make it difficult to get unbiassed data for quantitative studies.